subatomicglue/cross-compile-macosx-clang-windows-msvc/README.md

 # Cross-Compile C/C++ Windows binaries from MacOSX bash terminal

+(Update: RaspberryPI cross compile has also been added, see source code)

 Here is an example Makefile, as well as example `cmake` platform & toolchains, to cross-compile C/C++ Windows binaries from MacOSX bash terminal, using llvm's `clang`/`lld`.

 Included are both 32 and 64bit examples for: